microsoft/FluidFramework/BREAKING.md

 ### Remove `loader` property from `MockFluidDataStoreContext` class
 The `loader` property from `MockFluidDataStoreContext` class was deprecated in release 0.37 and is now removed.
 Refer the following deprecation warning: [Loader in data stores deprecated](#Loader-in-data-stores-deprecated)

+### Remove `IntervalCollection.getView()` from sequence dds
+The `IntervalCollection.getView()` was deprecated and no longer reference anywhere.
+IntervalCollectionView has been removed, refer to IntervalCollection directly.

 ## 0.52 Breaking changes
 - [chaincodePackage removed from Container](#chaincodePackage-removed-from-Container)